papey/ansible-dockers/NOTES.md

 alpine              latest              3f53bb00af94        5 weeks ago         4.41MB
 ```

-Looks like there is some lockup mechanism.
+Looks like there is some lockup mechanism with volumes stuff.

 Let's dig inside docker-ce source code (git grep <3).
 In the file
 _components/engine/volume/service/store.go_ :